What happens when Habitat for Humanity and our government come together for a single purpose?

 What happens when a nonprofit and local, state and federal governments come together for a single purpose?
 A dream becomes a reality.
 For two new homeowner families, that dream was to build and own their very own home, something that for many years remained out of reach for them.

-For two Habitat families, Luis and Norma Rodriguez and Edward Washington with his son, Edward Jr., March was the month that they officially became homeowners.
+For two Habitat for Humanity families, Luis and Norma Rodriguez and Edward Washington with his son, Edward Jr., March was the month that they officially became homeowners.
 Thanks to the generosity of local donors and volunteers as well as down-payment assistance programs like the Community Development Block Grant (CDBG), at the end of March these families both purchased their new homes from Habitat at an incredibly affordable price.
 This type of partnership between Habitat and government-funded (and often locally-administered) programs ensures long-term affordability for low-income homebuyers.
 Programs through the Federal Government from HUD and the Federal Home Loan Bank of Dallas contributed more than $10,000 to the price of their homes through income-based down payment assistance.
 For the Rodriguez and Washington families, this help translates into significantly lower mortgage payments every month, freeing their finances enough to provide for their children and grandchildren well into the future.
-Whether surviving on a single income with a baby on the way, or on a fixed income pension from Social Security, the increased affordability through down-payment assistance will make all the difference for B/CS Habitat’s newest homeowners!
+Whether surviving on a single income with a baby on the way, or on a fixed income pension from Social Security, the increased affordability through down-payment assistance will make all the difference for B/CS Habitat for Humanity’s newest homeowners!

 Pictured are staff member Charles Coats (left) and Habitat homeowner Edward Washington Sr (right).
 Not pictured is Edward Washington Jr.